weijianzhg/PolarFact.jl/README.md

 factor ``U`` is the solution of the
 [orthogonal Procrustes problem](http://en.wikipedia.org/wiki/Orthogonal_Procrustes_problem).

-This package provide the following algorithms for computing matrix polar decomposition:
+This package provides the following algorithms for computing matrix polar decomposition:

 * (Scaled) Newton's method